Monday, 20 March 2023

 ARCHITECTURE

-The temple consists of a sanctum sanctorum with ardha mandapam and a meta color Sheet mukha mandapam.
-The structure of adhistanam is intact, above adhistanam the sanctum sanctorum was constructed during recent years.
+The temple consists of a sanctum sanctorum with ardha mandapam and a meta colour Sheet mukha mandapam.
+The structure of adhistanam is intact.
+Above adhistanam, the sanctum sanctorum was constructed during recent years.
 The adhistanam is of pada bandha adhistanam with jagathi and threepatta kumudam.
 The koshtas are padra koshtas, little protruding outside.

 HISTORY AND INSCRIPTIONS

-The temple belongs to the 8th to 9th Century Pallava Period.
+The temple belongs to the 8th to 9th century Pallava Period.
 As per the inscriptions, this temple was called “Bhuvana Manicka Vishnu Graham”.
 This place was called Utkar / Utkal.
 About 17 inscriptions belonging to Pallavas, Chozhas, Rashtrakudas, Sambuvarayars, and Vijayanagaras are recorded.
-Of these, the Pallava King Kampa Varman’s period ( 878 – 883 CE ) 10th and 15th reign year inscriptions are the earliest. ( SII Volume III, Part – I ).
+Of these, the Pallava King Kampa Varman’s period (878 – 883 CE), 10th and 15th reign year inscriptions are the earliest.
+(SII Volume III, Part I).

 Pallava King Kambavarman’s 10th reign year inscription records the endowment of feeding two Brahmins daily from the interest of 100 kadi paddy, for the same 400 kadi paddy was given to this temple’s sabha.

-The Pallava King Kampavarman’s 15th reign year inscription records that the Sabha of Ukkal received 1000 kadi paddy from Sadayan ( The same person referred to in the previous inscription ), and agreed to collect 500 kadi yearly as interest on 1000 kadi and hand it over to the annual committee ( Samvatsara Variya Perumaakkal ), to a specified purpose / to excavate an eri. ( ?).
+The Pallava King Kampavarman’s 15th reign year inscription records that the Sabha of Ukkal received 1000 kadi paddy from Sadayan (The same person referred to in the previous inscription), and agreed to collect 500 kadi yearly as interest on 1000 kadi and hand it over to the annual committee (Samvatsara Variya Perumaakkal ), to a specified purpose / to excavate an eri. (?).

-The Chozha King Rajaraja Chozha-I’s 14th reign year ( 998 CE ), inscription records the gift of land of 530 kuli in two pieces after bought, to the sabha for maintaining the nandavanam by Chozha nattu Thenkarai Thiruvamunthur Nattu Kazhanivayal Village Kazhanivayaloorudayan PeRRan Adittan.
+The Chozha King Rajaraja Chozha-I’s 14th reign year (998 CE), an inscription records the gift of land of 530 kuli in two pieces after being bought, to the sabha for maintaining the nandavanam by Chozha nattu Thenkarai Thiruvamunthur Nattu Kazhanivayal Village Kazhanivayaloorudayan PeRRan Adittan.

-The Chozzha King Rajaraja-I’s 1(7)th reign inscription records that the men elected to take care of the Tank are entrusted to levy a fine of one kalanju gold in favor of tank funds, on those who sell betel leaves in other places except Pidari Temple.
+The Chozzha King Rajaraja-I’s 1(7)th reign inscription records that the men elected to take care of the Tank are entrusted to levy a fine of one kalanju gold in favour of tank funds, on those who sell betel leaves in other places except Pidari Temple.

 The Rajakesarivarman alias Rajaraja Chozha-I’s 29th reign year inscription records the excavation of a well in the name of the King, assigned an allowance of Paddy to the men who distributed water in a shed which was near the well at Ukkal Melaiperumvazhi by the King’s servant, who belongs to Chozha Mandalathu Thenkarai Nattu, Nidha Vinotha Valanattu Aavoor KooRRathu Aavoorudayan Kannan Aaruthan.